oresmus/oresmus.github.io/_posts/2015-11-10-OPSN-data-formats.md

 or in the [collaborative design software](https://plus.google.com/u/0/communities/106968774922164714591) Google+ Community, is welcome to do so.

+[Cover image credit: Zhenya Podlipentseva.]

-[In a few days I plan to add a cover image and post this to Google+.]
+[In a few days I plan to add a new cover image and post this to Google+.]

 #### commenting